Cleveland Clinic logo

 How is the RAAS related to heart failure?

-The renin-angiotensin-aldosterone system (RAAS) is a central feature in the process of heart failure.
-Initially, adaptations in the RAAS occur in response to the heart’s inability to meet the blood flow demands of vital organ systems.
+The renin-angiotensin-aldosterone system is key to the process of heart failure.
+At first, changes in the RAAS happen because your heart can’t meet the blood flow demands of important organ systems.

 A note from Cleveland Clinic

-The renin-angiotensin-aldosterone system (RAAS) is crucial for blood pressure regulation.
-While several factors outside of the RAAS can affect your blood pressure levels, the RAAS can sometimes be responsible.
-If you’re experiencing symptoms of high or low blood pressure or you’re having a difficult time managing your blood pressure, talk to your healthcare provider.
-They’re available to help.
+The renin-angiotensin-aldosterone system is very important for regulating your blood pressure.
+Many factors outside of the RAAS can affect your blood pressure levels.
+But the RAAS can sometimes be responsible.
+Talk to a healthcare provider if you have high or low blood pressure symptoms or are having problems managing your blood pressure.

 Advertisement